amanrai31/Tools-Tech/Docker/README.md

 # CONTENT => Docker

-Docker is used to containerize apps thus giving them an isolated ENV which is not machine-specific. `Think docker image as CLASS & docker containers as OBJECTS/Runtime Instance`.
+Docker is used to containerize apps thus giving them an isolated ENV which is not machine-specific. `Think docker image as CLASS & docker containers as OBJECTS/Runtime Instance` OR `Think image (as OS) which can be used by many containers (Machines)`.

 **NEED =>** Solves the problem of "IT WORKS ON MY MACHINE" by giving the apps an isolated ENV.
 Docker `Packages our app + environment -> into one portable image`